abajwa-hw/single-view-demo/singleview-psql-advanced-23.md

 ```

 - Ideally we would now convert all tables to final ORC tables in Hive.
 In this lab, we are showing how to do this for factsales table:
+  - Login to Ambari as it1/it1 and open the Hive view (http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive)
-  - Run below using the Hive view in Ambari (http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive), one sql at a time:
+  - Run below (one sql at a time):
 ```
 CREATE TABLE `factsales_final` (
 `SalesKey` int ,